iKuartz/Covid-Tracker/README.md

 Contributions, issues, and feature requests are welcome, feel free to check the [issues page](../../issues/).

+Original design idea by Nelson Sakwa on Behance.

 ## License

 This project is [MIT](LICENSE) licensed.